 Hillbilly drag races, college basketball rivalries, radioactive oil fields, and the Boston hardcore music scene are just a few of the subjects that we have documented to date.
-It’s eclectic documentary film for eclectic niche audiences.
+It’s eclectic documentary film for eclectic audiences!

 As a result of the success of Netflix, HBO, and ESPN, Documentary Film has exploded in popularity, becoming a source for both entertainment and news for audiences.
 At Man Bites Dog Films we take this charge seriously.
 To us, nothing is more important than creating unique content for unique audiences.
 That’s why we call ourselves Man Bites Dog Films!

 The phrase “man bites dog” describes how an unusual event is more likely to be reported as news than an ordinary occurrence.
-The expression originates with New York journalist John B. Bogart, who observed, “When a dog bites a man, that is not news, because it happens so often.
+New York journalist John B. Bogart coined the expression when he observed, “When a dog bites a man, that is not news, because it happens so often.
 But if a man bites a dog, that is news.”

 Our movies have played and received awards at film festivals around the world, but we didn’t get into Documentary Film for the accolades.
 Documentary Film is what we love, and Documentary film is how we are changing on the world — one movie at a time.